serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

   }
 }
 ```
 The command only defines the lifecycle, not anything else.
-We do not want to let it be called from the user.
+We don't want to let it be called from the user.

-### Invoke the command within our hook / Enter our lifecycle
+## Invoke the Command Within Our Hook / Enter Our Lifecycle

 In our hook we now use the plugin manager to enter our very own plugin lifecycle.
-Therefore we modify our hooks
+Therefore we modify our hook's
 definition from above.

 ```js